TechnoBro1234/TechnoBro1234/README.md

 - ⚡ Fun fact: ...
 -->

 Hey, I'm Victor DeMambro.
-I'm in 8th grade, proficient in Python, and taking 9th grade math.
-My pronouns are he/him.
+I'm in 9th grade, proficient in Python, and taking Geometry Honors with a friend.
+My pronouns are he/him and a fun fact about me is that I like Fire Emblem.